Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Methods

+In this study, a degenerate version of RL was leveraged in a one-shot diagram (Figure~\ref{fig:rl_diagrams}).
+Each learning episode consists of a single step with one sampled reward, because the performance of a coefficient set is independent of the others.
+Therefore, the $\gamma$ is effectively set to 0 and the reward can be simplified as

-cause the performance of a set of coefficients are independent of any others.
-Consequently, RL algorithm is exploited as a non-linear optimizer, guided under indirect supervision by a reward function.
-This exploitation approach of RL is inspired by Jonathan Viquerat et al.\cite{viquerat2021direct}, which is quite rare especially for potential parameterization.
+.
+Consequently, the RL algorithm was exploited as a nonlinear optimizer, guided under indirect supervision by a reward function.
+The use of degenerate RL was inspired by the work of Viquerat et al.\cite{viquerat2021direct}, which is rare, particularly for potential parameterizations.

-The RL agent in this work is powered by Soft Actor Critic (SAC) algorithm\cite{haarnoja2018soft}.
-SAC is the recommended state-of-the-art algorithm for continuous action space by the doc of OpenAI Stable-Baselines3\cite{stable-baselines3}.
-The key feature of SAC is a trade-off between expected reward and entropy, which means SAC policy will preserve randomness to a certain extent in its actions.
-SAC is a gradient-free and model-free method which means it does not rely on specific problem environment and it could deal with strongly non-linear problems after enough training.
-Detailed information of SAC could be obtained in the doc of OpenAI Stable-Baselines3\cite{stable-baselines3}.
+In this study, the RL agent was implemented using the Soft Actor Critic (SAC) algorithm\cite{haarnoja2018soft}.
+SAC is the state-of-the-art algorithm recommended for continuous action space by the doc of OpenAI Stable-Baselines3\cite{stable-baselines3}.
+The key feature is the reconciliation between the expected reward and entropy, which implies that stochasticity is included in the SAC policy to a certain extent.
+SAC is a gradient-free and model-free method that does not rely on a specific problem environment, and can address strongly nonlinear problems after sufficient training.
+Detailed information on the SAC algorithm can be obtained in the doc of OpenAI Stable-Baselines3\cite{stable-baselines3}.